 For the best experience download The Nicholson’s app.

-After The Dog and Duck(1) and The Three Greyhounds(2), head for The Tottenham(3) via Soho Square.
+After The Dog and Duck(1) and The Three Greyhounds(2), head for The Flying Horse(3) via Soho Square.
 The Square has been a central garden since 1681.
 Two of the original houses, Nos 10 and 15, still stand today.
 St. Patrick's, the large Roman Catholic church on the eastern side, is rumoured to have extensive catacombs reaching beneath the square and beyond.

 The Marquis of Granby W1(4) has been home to many famous names, including the artist John Constable who once lived at No 50.

 Further on, where Goodge Street turns into Wigmore Street, look out for Wigmore Hall, a well known concert venue and, on your right, the world-famous Harley Street, with its many clinics.
 The Pontefract Castle(5) is your next fine watering hole, followed by a stroll along Oxford Street.
 During the 12th century, Oxford Street was probably known as "Tyburn Road", after the River Tyburn which still flows deep below the ground beneath your feet.